Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 HubSpot's interface feels consistent wherever you are in the platform.
 Whether you're building a marketing email, managing a deal pipeline, or setting up a support ticket workflow, the navigation, terminology, and design patterns stay the same.

-The practical difference: a marketing manager at a 50-person company can set up HubSpot's Marketing Hub without help from IT.
-The same person configuring Salesforce Marketing Cloud will likely need a consultant.
-But a 5,000-person enterprise with complex approval workflows, custom objects across multiple business units, and regulatory requirements will find HubSpot's configuration options limiting where Salesforce provides the granular control they need.
+The practical difference: a 5,000-person enterprise with complex approval workflows, custom objects across multiple business units, and regulatory requirements will find HubSpot's configuration options limiting where Salesforce provides the granular control they need.
+But the same enterprise should budget for dedicated Salesforce administrators, consulting partners, and an implementation timeline measured in months.

 CRM and sales capabilities